 CMTA Strategy To Accelerate Research (CMTA-STAR) Alliance Partner NMD Pharma A/S (NMD) has announced topline results from its Phase 2a SYNAPSE-CMT clinical trial for its investigational drug ignaseclant (formerly NMD670).
 According to the company, ignaseclant is a skeletal muscle-specific chloride ion channel 1 (CIC-1) inhibitor designed to improve muscle function in people living with CMT.

-NMD Pharma shared that the trial showed consistent improvements across multiple measures of muscle strength, motor function, and patient-reported outcomes.
-Improvements were most pronounced in upper-limb strength and fine motor skills, including handgrip strength and dexterity, which affect day-to-day activities for people living with CMT.
-The company also reported that ignaseclant was generally well-tolerated during the study.
+NMD Pharma shared that although the study did not meet its primary outcome measure with the 6-minute walk test (6MWT) at 21 days, it showed improvements across multiple prespecified secondary measures of muscle strength, motor function, and patient-reported outcomes.
+The company reported improvement in upper-limb strength and fine motor skills, including handgrip strength and dexterity, which affect day-to-day activities for people living with CMT.
+NMD Pharma also reported that ignaseclant was generally well-tolerated with no serious adverse events.

 The SYNAPSE-CMT trial enrolled 81 adults with genetically confirmed CMT1 or CMT2 across clinical sites in the United States and Europe.
 The first patient received the first dose from Yessar Hussain, MD, the CMTA Center of Excellence clinic director in Austin, TX.
 NMD plans to share additional information about the trial at an upcoming conference.